MariusRumpf/node-lifx/README.md

 The states of a light can be changed with different methods:

 #### `bulb.on([duration])`
-This turns a bulb on.
+This turns a light on.
 If the `duration` (in milliseconds) is given it will be faded on over the time.

 #### `bulb.off([duration])`
-This turns a bulb off.
+This turns a light off.
 If the `duration` (in milliseconds) is given it will be faded off over the time.

 #### `bulb.color(hue, saturation, brightness, [kelvin], [duration])`
-Changes the color off a bulb to the given value.
+Changes the color off a light to the given value.
 `hue` is given as number between 0 and 360.
 The represents the color hue in degree which changes the color.
 `saturation` is given as number between 0 and 100, representing the color intensitity from 0% to 100%.
 `brightness` is given as number between 0 and 100, representing the light brightness from 0% to 100%.